Jack-Q/blog/source/_posts/2017-03-08-javaee-training-note-day-15.md

 ### `<TransitionMotion />`

-The `<TransitionMotion />` component is a state based transtion, which gnenrally create transition effect for a component to be mounted and to be unmounted.
+The `<TransitionMotion />` component is a state based transition, which generally create transition effect for a component to be mounted and to be unmounted.
 The following code shows the usage of fading in and sliding in effects.